bhavdeep33/My-ludo-project/README.md

     **defines.py**

-    - Our ludo game has various components which needs to be defined or calculate manually and cannot be programmed.
+    - Our ludo game has various components which needs to be defined or calculated manually and cannot be programmed.
 For example, size of each block, size of player etc will have to be defined manually and  Safe block positions,Home block positions, Initial player positions, moving directions, Each block positions, etc will have to be calculated manually.
-This file contains all of this defining and calculative stuff to directly use these variables in other files avoid complexity in other files.
+This file contains all of this defining and calculative stuff to directly use these variables in other files and avoid complexity in other files.

     **app.py**